AMWA-TV/is-13/docs/Interoperability - IS-04.md

 ```

 As shown above the API version is included in the `type`, and in the `href`.
 Further service endpoints for the Read/Write Node API MAY be advertised for Nodes which support multiple versions simultaneously, or have multiple network interfaces.

+## Resource IDs

+The UUIDs used to advertise resources in the Read/Write Node API MUST match those used in a corresponding IS-04 implementation.
+The properties of the resources in the Read/Write Node API MUST also match the corresponding IS-04 properties.

+## Version Increments

+In order to prevent unnecessary polling of the APIs, changes to any resource properties via the Read/Write Node API also update the corresponding IS-04 resource and are therefore signalled via the IS-04 versioning mechanism.
+When a successful `PATCH` request is made, the `version` attribute is incremented.